-Unlocking the Secrets
+Unlocking the secrets

 Did you know that Tupper Lake is home to some of the best and most secretive fishing holes in the state?
 It's true!
 In fact, it has been reported by fishery biologists that the state record walleye may possibly make his (or her) home right here in Big Tupper Lake.
 But how come few people know about the spectacular freshwater fishing available right here in the heart of the Adirondacks?
-Fishermen and women can hold a secret like no other, but that's okay.
+Fishermen and women can hold a secret like no other, but that's OK.
 Since there are so many, we'll let them keep their secret honey holes to themselves!
 And, after all, fishing is a sport, so how fun would it be to take all of the challenge out of it?

 Since it isn't fun to go in completely blind to an area, here are some tips to guide you to your new favorite Tupper Lake fishing hole.

-Quick Start Guide to Fishing in the Adirondacks:
+Quick guide to fishing in the Adirondacks:

 "It all starts with a worm."

 As quoted by our office fishing advisor Cole, "it all starts with a worm."
 When you are looking for your bait and tackle, Tupper Lake offers a variety of places to stop and pick it up.
 But it is when you are picking up your fishing essentials that you can get your first tip on where to cast that line.
 Those who sell bait and tackle often speak with the locals about where the fish are biting, so if you are new to fishing in the area, don't let this opportunity pass you by.
 Ask them for the latest scoop on the local fishing scene.